uwidia/EIHR-PROT/README.md

-# Gated, Confidence-Aware Protein Function Predictor
+# EIHR-PROT (Explicitly Incorporated Homology Reliability Signals for Protein Function Prediction)

-CA-PFP is a multimodal protein function (GO term) predictor that combines sequence representations with homology-information.
+EIHR-PROT is a multimodal protein function (GO term) predictor that combines sequence representations with homology-information.
 The model receives explicit homology signals per protein and weights the contribution of sequence and homology branches via a gating mechanism to provide  GO term predictions across all aspects.

-While several protein function prediction methods combining sequence representations and homology priors exist, CA-PFP improves performance by directly incorporating measures of homology confidence, such as maximum alignment bit score and query coverage, and number of hits to improve performance across standard CAFA metrics (Fmax, AUPR, and Smin).
+While several protein function prediction methods combining sequence representations and homology priors exist, EIHR-PROT improves performance by directly incorporating measures of homology confidence, such as maximum alignment bit score and query coverage, and number of hits to improve performance across standard CAFA metrics (Fmax, AUPR, and Smin).

-CA-PFP also adds an added layer of interpretability by displaying how much each branch contributes to the final prediction for each protein entry.
+EIHR-PROT also adds an added layer of interpretability by displaying how much each branch contributes to the final prediction for each protein entry.

+The web version of this model is available [here](https://protein-function-predictor-ten.vercel.app/)

 ![Model Architecture](images/Emmanuel's%20First%20Illustration%20(2)-images-0.jpg)